WGLab/VirTect/README.md

 ## Virus expression count

-After virus detection from samples, we may need to know that which gene is expressed in specfic virus, we need to do the Virus expression count.
-We need to run the follwing code to generate the count file.
+After virus detection from the samples, we may need to know that which gene is expressed in specfic virus, we need to do the Virus expression count.
+We need to run the following code to generate the count file.
 We have only viurs annotations for some HPV virus, however, we will work on it provide the annotation file for each of the virus in our virus database.

     VerTect_count_expression.py --help

 Still we are working on it to provide annotations for each of the virus in our virus database.

 ## License Agreement

 By using the software, you acknowledge that you agree to the terms below:

-For academic and non-profit use, you are free to fork, download, modify, distribute and use the software without restriction.
+For academic and non-profit use, you fell free to fork, download, modify, distribute and use the software without restriction.

  ## Contact
 Atlas Khan (ak4046@cumc.columbia.edu)